Derivation (affixation) is a very productive form of word building by

 FORE front part of foreground, foreshore

-INTER between international, intercontinental
+INTER between international,

 SUB under subway